wmhm/MQPackage/PROPOSAL.md

 ## Format

-TODO: If we decide to use an extension, we should come up with a name for these package files
-      and we might want to do that regardless.
-For instance the pkgdb directory could be named after that instead.

 TODO: zip files compress members individually, a common packaging trick is to use zip files,
       but only two members, the ``metadata.yml`` and a ``data.zip``.
 The ``data.zip`` would contain all of the actual package files, and would itself not use compression, but when